nimblegeek/nimblegeek/README.md

 I'm a guy who loves to learn how to build cool projects, be productive, and ultimately craft awesome software.
 I started to learn to code at 39 while raising a family of 5 and growing as an online writer.
 I like to write.

 Writing is not only a passion of mine, but a necessity for me to think and solve problems through life.
-I've decided to focus on growing as an online writer alongside my 9-5 as a Platform Engineer.
-I am exploring, learning about wider topics I found interesting and useful to share.
+I've decided to focus on growing as an online writer alongside my 9-5.
+As I'm exploring wider topics I found interesting I wite and share the ones I find useful to share.
 This is a lifelong journey.

 ## Useful links